DECE2183/hexowl/README.md

 }
 ```

-For more specific designs, it is posible to provide an sdtout writer and callbacks for working with environment save files.
+For more specific designs, it is posible to implement the `types.System` interface which should provide a stdout writer and callbacks for file access.

 ```go
 package main